 ACV can reduce the pH level in the crop, which helps to combat any ingested microbes and bad bacteria.
 It acts as an antiseptic by killing germs that cause respiratory problems, which chickens are susceptible to, in the throat and promotes healthy mucous flow.

 Make sure to use the kind with ‘the mother’, the colony of beneficial bacteria in unpasteurized and unfiltered ACV.
-You can get large bottles, at places like Costco, for $7.
-I put 1 tablespoon of ACV in a 3.25 litre water container several times a month.
+You can get large bottles, at places like Costco, for $8.
+I put 1 tablespoon of ACV in a one gallon water container several times a month.
 I only use plastic waterers because vinegar will corrode the galvanized metal ones.

-One proviso is to decrease/eliminate giving ACV when the temperature is above 30c.
+- Eliminate giving ACV when the temperature is above 25C/77F.
 When the temperatures rise you can see your birds spread their wings and pant, attempting to cool themselves.
-When chickens get overheated their respiration and heart rate increase and a build up of carbon dioxide.
-This process upsets their Ph balance and can increase their chances of contracting acidosis.
+When chickens get overheated their respiration and heart rate increase and create a build up of carbon dioxide.
+This process upsets their pH balance and can increase their chances of contracting acidosis.
 ACV also increases acidity levels in their system.
 One of the symptoms of acidosis is decreased food and water intake which can lead to dehydration, exactly what we’re trying to avoid in hot weather.